DarrenF-1/Rowe_CCC_Commented_Disassembly/rowem/README.md

 rowem: A Rowe CCC Emulator
 ==========================

 _rowem_ is currently being developed in Windows 10.
 However, only fairly basic console I/O are being used.
 So porting it to a POSIX system probably wouldn't be too hard, for someone motivated to do so.
-Probably easier to use just use a Windows VM or maybe WINE, although I haven't tried.
+Might be easier to just use a Windows VM or maybe WINE, although I haven't tried either.

    <img src="rowem_screen.PNG" width="40%">